onzfonz/comp227/src/content/7/en/part7e.md

 **Cross-site scripting (XSS)** is an attack where it is possible to inject malicious JavaScript code into a legitimate web application.
 The malicious code would then be executed in the browser of the victim.
-If we try to inject the following into e.g. the notes application:
+If we try to inject the following into e.g. the tasks application:

 ```html
 <script>